marigold-dev/training-nft-1/README.md

 Explanation:

-- every `FA2Impl.NFT.xxx()` called function is taking the storage type of the NFT library, so we send a partial object from our storage definition to match the type definition
+- every `FA2Impl.NFT.xxx()` called function is taking the storage type of the NFT library, so you need to send a partial object from our storage definition to match the type definition
-- the return type contains also the storage type of the library, so we need to reconstruct the storage by copying the modified fields
+- the return type contains also the storage type of the library, so you need to reconstruct the storage by copying the modified fields

 {% callout type="note" %}
-The LIGO team is working on merging type definitions, so you then can do `type union` or `merge 2 objects` like in Typescript
+The LIGO team is working on merging type definitions, so you then can do **type union** or **merge 2 objects** like in Typescript
 {% /callout %}

 Let's add the `Mint` function now.
 Add the new function